Yellowjeebz/PRP-Recipe-Suggestion-Solution/README.md

 ---

 ## Workflow:

+### Daily Workflow
+**Group Meeting** - discussing units of work and what is to be tackled today.
+Ensure all 'feature' branches are up to date (have PR from the main).
+This is recorded in 'meeting notes' found in `docs/Group Meetings`

+**Independent Work** - working locally, each group member works on their 'Unit'.

+**Activity Log Update** - at the end of the day, each member writes down their work in `docs/activityLog.md`

+---
+### General Workflow
 - Create 3 branches from main:
   1. Frontend (all front-end changes - GUI/React.js)
   2. Backend (all back-end changes - Connecting database and GUI/java or python)